tetreum/telegram-rss-downloader-bot/README.md

 1. mv `conf.sample.php` to `conf.php`
 2. Create your telegram bot and set its data on `conf.php`
 3. run `composer install`
+4. Add `cronjob.php` to your crontab (weekly)
-3. Done, you may need to create cache folders and give them write perms, those are listed on config file
+5. Done, you may need to create cache folders and give them write perms, those are listed on config file

 # Setting manual css selectors to remove